 To be effective, ad campaigns must be regular and sustained something that many communities simply cannot afford.
 If you do buy ads, here are a few guidelines:

 Site selectors tend to agree there are better ways to spend your scarce marketing dollars than on those pricey promotional videos and CDs.
 Most of the time they go straight from the mail to the trash.

-Embedded links on email newsletters to short, unique video promotions on Web sites such as YouTube may be far less expensive and somewhat more interesting and engaging, but the jury is out on their effectiveness.
+Embedded links on email newsletters to short, unique video promotions on websites such as YouTube may be far less expensive and somewhat more interesting and engaging, but the jury is out on their effectiveness.

 Many communities are developing marketing campaigns that take advantage of social networking sites like Twitter, Facebook, Linkedin, Second Life and the like.

-It's too soon to know whether these will the time and money invested.
+It's too soon to know whether these will be worth the time and money invested.
 As with any other promotional device, choose the tool favored by a targeted audience and then carefully tailor your message to the audience and the medium.